 What is an eating disorder

 The term eating disorders is used to describe illnesses that are characterised by irregular eating habits and severe anxiety about body weight and/or shape.
 There are many diseases, disorders, and problems involving food, eating and weight.
 Often people may not meet all the criteria for a particular eating disorder, for example, anorexia, however they may still be restricting their calorie intake or binging and purging on a regular basis.
-These are classified as eating disorders not currently specified (EDNOS).
+These are classified as other specified feeding or eating disorders (OSFED).

 Who is affected